 Alzheimer disease is a chronic, incurable brain disorder characterized by progressive loss of brain tissue and function.
-The early stages of Alzheimer disease primarily affect intellectual functions.
-Late-stage Alzheimer disease directly or indirectly affects other body systems.
-The condition is ultimately fatal.
-The Alzheimer's Association estimates that up to 5.3 million men and women in the United States are living with Alzheimer disease.
+Early Alzheimer disease primarily affects intellectual functions, also known as cognitive functions, such as memory and planning.
+As the disease progresses, however, it directly or indirectly affects other body systems.
+The Alzheimer's Association estimates that up to 5.5 million men and women in the United States are living with Alzheimer disease as of 2017.

 Central Nervous System